Marykate O'Neil: Career

-O'Neil began singing and playing guitar in the indie-pop outfit piewackit while she was attending college in Boston.
+O'Neil began singing and playing guitar in the indie-pop group piewackit while she was attending college in Boston.
 Although the band had a deal with I.R.S.
-Records and was playing shows with Ida, Mary Lou Lord, Juliana Hatfield, Lois, and Elliott Smith, piewackit fell apart, and O'Neil moved to New York City in 1997.
+Records and was playing shows with Ida, Mary Lou Lord, Juliana Hatfield, Lois, and Elliott Smith, piewackit disbanded, and O'Neil moved to New York City in 1997.

-In 2002, she recorded her self-titled debut album, financing the project with pre-approved credit cards.
+In 2002, she recorded her self-titled debut album.
 The record caught on with fans of literate pop, and reached the Top 10 of the CMJ college radio charts.
 Marykate O'Neil was included on CMJ's "Best of 2002" list, and three songs from the album were covered by Japanese film and television star Tomoyo Harada.

 Her independently self-released followup album, 1-800-Bankrupt, was soon picked up by the Nettwerk music group in North America and by MVS Records in France.
 Both labels re-released it in 2006, broadening O'Neil's exposure.
 Also in 2006, her song "Mundane Dream" was featured in the Sundance award-winning film Stephanie Daley starring Tilda Swinton, Amber Tamblyn, and Timothy Hutton.

 The making of 1-800-Bankrupt continued the trend of O'Neil enlisting many of the likeminded musicians and writers she had befriended along the way to participate.
 Among them: Matthew Caws (of Nada Surf), Jim Boggia, Lianne Smith, Ken Maiuri (of Pedro the Lion and The Soft Drugs), Brad Jones (a bassist and producer working with Josh Rouse, Marshall Crenshaw and many others); and the album's co-producers: Roger Moutenot (who's worked with Yo La Tengo and Sleater-Kinney) and Jill Sobule, who co-wrote (and performed on) several songs on the album.
 Sobule and O'Neil had first met in the '90s when both piewackit and Sobule were playing a festival in Los Angeles along with Frente! and The Murmurs.

 O'Neil is known for her DIY ethic and typically records tracks at home, as well as doing her own album artwork.
 She also works is a visual artist, creating paintings, collages and graphic design work.
 Since 2021, she has exhibited her art in solo and group juried shows in galleries and museums nationwide, and in online project spaces.

 Her art credits also include the cover art for Monster Protest Jamz (Volume 1), a 2016 project organized by Jill Sobule – a compilation album of various artists performing protest songs for social change.
 The artwork was inspired by 1970s K-Tel LPs and latter-day Now That's What I Call Music! compilations.